influxdata/docs-v2/content/v2.0/visualize-data/variables/variable-types.md

 - The variable will only use the first table in the output stream.
   Use the [`group()` function](/v2.0/reference/flux/functions/built-in/transformations/group) to group everything into a single table.
-- Flux doesn’t let you have unbound queries so you have to have a timeframe on a query (range function). want to keep your range fairly limited.
 - Do not use any [predefined dashboard variables](/v2.0/visualize-data/variables/#predefined-dashboard-variables) in variable queries.
-{{% /note %}}